 This presentation contains "forward-looking information" within the meaning of applicable Canadian securities legislation.
 All statements, other than statements of historical fact, included herein are forward-looking information.
-Generally, forward-looking information may be identified by the use of forward-looking terminology such as "plans", " expects" or "does not expect", "proposed", "is expected", "budgets", "scheduled", "estimates", "forecasts", "intends", "anticipates" or "does not anticipate", or "believes", or variations of such words and phrases, or by the use of words or phrases which state that certain actions, events or results may, could, would, or might occur or be achieved.
-In particular, this presentation contains forward-looking information regarding: the Offering, the closing and the closing date of the Offering and the use of proceeds of the Offering; potential acquisitions, the execution of purchase agreements for potential acquisitions and the completion and completion dates of potential acquisitions; the expansion of certain of StorageVault's portfolio of stores; potential growth in the Canadian storage industry and potential factors in such growth; and the potential growth.
-There can be no assurance that such forward-looking information will prove to be accurate, and actual results and future events could differ materially from those anticipated in such forward-looking information will prove to be accurate.
+Generally, forward-looking information may be identified by the use of forward-looking terminology such as "plans", "expects" or "does not expect", "proposed", "is expected", "budgets", "scheduled", "estimates", "forecasts", "intends", "anticipates" or "does not anticipate", or "believes", or variations of such words and phrases, or by the use of words or phrases which state that certain actions, events or results may, could, would, or might occur or be achieved.
+In particular, this presentation contains forward-looking information regarding: the Offering, the closing and the closing date of the Offering and the use of proceeds of the Offering; potential acquisitions, the execution of purchase agreements for potential acquisitions and the completion and completion dates of potential acquisitions; the expansion of certain of StorageVault's portfolio of stores; potential growth in the Canadian storage industry and potential factors in such growth; and the potential growth of StorageVault, including in respect of market share and other financial metrics, and potential factors in such growth.
+There can be no assurance that such forward-looking information will prove to be accurate, and actual results and future events could differ materially from those anticipated in such forward-looking information.

 This forward-looking information reflects StorageVault's current beliefs and is based on information currently available to StorageVault and on assumptions StorageVault believes are reasonable.
-These assumptions include, but are not limited to: the market acceptance of the Offering, the ability of StorageVault to complete the Offering in a timely manner, TSX Venture Exchange acceptance of the Offering and the use of proceeds of the Offering continuing to be acceptable and approved by the board of directors and the Acquisition Committee of StorageVault; the successful negotiation and execution of purchase agreements in respect of potential acquisitions, including, without limitation, acquisitions resulting from negotiations with Access; market acceptance of StorageVault's store expansion; market acceptance and approvals, including TSX Venture Exchange acceptance of the potential issuance of Common Shares, for the potential acquisitions and the closing of the potential acquisitions; factors in Canada's storage industry being consistent with the past and projections for such growth.
+These assumptions include, but are not limited to: the market acceptance of the Offering, the ability of StorageVault to complete the Offering in a timely manner, TSX Venture Exchange acceptance of the Offering and the use of proceeds of the Offering continuing to be acceptable and approved by the board of directors and the Acquisition Committee of StorageVault; the successful negotiation and execution of purchase agreements in respect of potential acquisitions, including, without limitation, acquisitions resulting from negotiations with Access; market acceptance of StorageVault's store expansion; market acceptance and approvals, including TSX Venture Exchange acceptance of the potential issuance of Common Shares, for the potential acquisitions and the closing of the potential acquisitions; factors in Canada's storage industry being consistent with the past and projections for such growth; and factors in StorageVault's growth being consistent with the past and projections for such growth.